 Why?
 Because university and college hospitality programs vary by school.
 They are not always consistent in the skills and knowledge they teach.
 Industry certifications, on the other hand, are standardized.

-For example, let's say you finish your hospitality management program, and are trying to land your first job at a hotel.
+For example, let's say you finish your hospitality management program, and are trying to get hired as a hotel front desk agent.

 The hotel may prefer to hire someone who has a nationally recognized Front Desk Agent certificate.
 That's because this certificate is accepted all across Canada, and proves you understand the procedures and skills related to the position.